dejeanpaca/site-generator/README.md

 ### Atom

 If you want the ability to generate an atom feed, include the `require_once include_module('atom');` line in your `generator.inc.php` file.

+### Tidy

+If you want to tidy up your html, you can use the `tidy` module by including the `require_once include_module('tidy');` in your `generator.inc.php` file.
+It will automatically tidy your pages.
+You will need to install `php-tidy` or equivalent for your platform.

+You can configure it further via the `TidyModule::$configuration` property.
+See [configuration options](http://tidy.sourceforge.net/docs/quickref.html) here.